Nothing will make you feel more alive than going for a swim in cold water!

-Maybe like me, you are familiar with cold water activities?
-I LOVE to winter surf which is normally about 8 degrees and often I end up having a cold shower at the beach to wash the salt off.
-Actually, when all the campsites are closed I can often be seen in my bikini in a large bucket using a spray bottle to shower with!
-It's fresh that is for sure!
+Or maybe like me, you are a cold water activities fan?
+I LOVE to winter surf which is normally about 8 degrees, and often I end up having a cold shower at the beach to wash the salt off.
+Or in the absence of a plumed-in shower, I can even be spotted in my bikini, in a large bucket, using a garden spray bottle to rinse off with (such a glamour puss I know).

-But I love it and the amazing feeling and sensations go n long after.
-It's something I have now integrated into my daily morning getting up ritual, apart from the week of my period, and I have to say, I feel better for it.
+It's fresh, for sure!
+But I love it.
+And the amazing feelings and sensations go on waaaaay after you get out.
+It's something I have now integrated into my daily morning ritual (apart from the week of my period), and I have to say, I feel better for it.

 1. It Wakes You Up

-If you tried everything to beat the morning grog but still find that you are not fully functioning, I assure you a cold shower will do the trick!
+If you tried everything to beat the morning grog, but still find that you are not fully functioning by your second hit of coffee, I assure you a cold shower will do the trick!

-When that cold spray hits your body, there’s a bit of shock.
+When that cold spray hits your body, it's a bit of a shock.

 This shock increases: